Outgoing Student Mobility for Studies

 ADDITIONAL GRANT SUPPORT

-Disadvantaged participants will be eligible for Additional Grant Support in addition to the grant to which they are entitled.
-In order to be eligible for the grant, a disadvantaged participant is defined as an individual who has limited economic and social opportunities and meets the following sub-categories
+Disadvantaged participants may be eligible for Additional Grant Support in addition to the grant to which they are entitled.
+A disadvantaged participant is defined as an individual with limited economic and social opportunities, and to be eligible for the said support, must meet the criteria in one of the following sub-categories:

-Additional Grant Support will be provided in the following amounts according to the type of mobility to students who meet the above scope, upon their request and provided that they document this situation:
+Additional Grant Support may be provided in the following amounts according to the type of mobility for students within the above scope, upon their request and provided that they certify their current state:

 Type of Mobility